-While circumstances may prevent significant reduction of employee turnover rate, your business need to remain aware of the increased data breach risk this situation imposes.
+While circumstances may prevent a significant reduction of employee turnover rate, your business needs to remain aware of the increased data breach risk this situation imposes.
 You can then respond in ways to limit reduce exposure.

 4. Out of Date Cybersecurity Software

-You can reduce your company’s exposure to emerging cybersecurity threats by updating cybersecurity software as new versions become available.
+You can reduce your company’s exposure to emerging cybersecurity threats by updating your Network Security Services software as newer versions become available.
 Companies can make this process more efficient using dynamic real-time updates as described in a previous CIS blog post ‘x’.